arnaudporet/kgml2sif/readme.md

     * `cp2    membership_CPXrel    cp1::cp2::cp3`
     * `cp3    membership_CPXrel    cp1::cp2::cp3`

-If `-s/--symbol` or `-c/--compound` are used:
+If `-s/--symbol` or `-c/--compound` is used:

-* the conversion tables must be 2-columns CSV files with semicolon as field separator (see the `conv` folder)
+* the conversion table must be a 2-columns CSV file with semicolon as field separator (see the `conv` folder)
 * unmatched IDs are left unchanged in the output SIF file

+Node name prefixes in KGML:

+* specify the node type in the node name
+* the name of nodes representing human genes is prefixed with `hsa:`
+* the name of nodes representing compounds is prefixed with `cpd:`
+* the name of nodes representing glycans (a subtype of compounds) is prefixed with `gl:`
+* the name of nodes representing drugs (a subtype of compounds) is prefixed with `dr:`

 ### Cautions